-The Bath House Cultural Center, Latino Cultural Center, Moody Performance Hall, Oak Cliff Cultural Center and South Dallas Cultural Center are facilities of the City of Dallas Office of Cultural Affairs (OCA).
+The Bath House Cultural Center, Latino Cultural Center, Moody Performance Hall, Oak Cliff Cultural Center and South Dallas Cultural Center are facilities of the City of Dallas Office of Arts and Culture (OAC).
 All the centers are members of the Dallas Art Dealers Association.

 Bath House Cultural Center